mweel1/usa_high_level/civil-agencies/us-federal-emergency-management-agency/emergency-communication-system/index.md

 - Active shooter at school
 - Emergency vehicles would emit its location and send messages to turn down the car radio and alert to pay attention for siren noises as it drives down the street.

-## Dynamic Spheres

-Police officers will have the ability to provide a sphere location and receive a list of vehicles and their facility by make, model, and license plate, and personal profile's driving in the vehicle.

-For example, the highway patrol would be able to message everyone
+### Jurisdiction Messaging

+The FEMA emergency communication system will also allow you to send emergency notifications to specific districts.

 ## Operating System Commands

-The CS would be able to provide commands to mobile phones to:
+The emergency communication system would be able to provide commands to mobile phones to:

 - Disable them incase a gathering are coordinating attacks in a crowd gathering.

-The ECS would also be able to provide commands to vehicle operating system which would include:
+The ECS would also be able to provide commands to vehicle operating system via a license plate which would include:

-- Turning down the radio
+- Turn down the radio
-- Pull Vehicle Over
+- Send a message to pull a vehicle over
+- Disable a vehicle in a pursuit

-### Message Requirements
+### Domain Zones

-When the Emergency Communication System sends message it will send a message along with an optional command.

-#### Commands

-- Show Emergency Domain Zone Application

-# Anonymous Mode

-ECS will have an API for non-authenticated devices that will allow devices to operate when nobody is authenticated into the system.
-Once authenticated however, the operating system must use the authorization processes for a authenticated user.
-The operating system will be loaded with a key to access ECS services anonymously.
+- A command can be sent to operating systems to show an emergency coordination domain zone, where an emergency icon will be shown on devices.